michael2012z/BitBible/markdown/KJV/files/Gen.md

 53. The God of Abraham, and the God of Nahor, the God of their father, judge betwixt us.
 And Jacob sware by the fear of his father Isaac.

-54. Then Jacob offered sacrifice upon the mount, and called his brethren to eat bread: and they did eat bread, and tarried all night in the mount.offered…: or, killed beasts
+54. Then Jacob offered sacrifice upon the mount, and called his brethren to eat bread: and they did eat bread, and tarried all night in the mount.

 55. And early in the morning Laban rose up, and kissed his sons and his daughters, and blessed them: and Laban departed, and returned unto his place.